Consulting Case Interview Math: Everything You Need to Know

-Consulting case interview math may seem difficult and intimidating, especially for candidates without strong quantitative backgrounds, but the math itself is very basic and simple.
+Consulting math may seem difficult and intimidating, especially for candidates without strong quantitative backgrounds or candidates that have not done math in a long time, but the math itself is very basic and simple.

-In this article, we’ll go through all of the math concepts and fundamentals you need to know for consulting case interviews.
-Then, we’ll go through the five types of consulting case interview math problems.
-Finally, we’ll cover consulting math tips to help make the case interview math easier and simpler for you.
+In this comprehensive article, we’ll go through all of the case interview math fundamentals and formulas you need to know.
+We’ll also cover the five types of consulting interview math problems and essential case interview math tips to help make the math easier and simpler for you.

-You should be familiar with the following math fundamentals:
+You should be familiar with the following case interview math fundamentals:

 Fractions